in0vik/Shazam-Tool/README.md

 ## 📝 Notes

+- **Modular Architecture**: Clean separation of concerns with organized modules for better maintainability
 - The script splits audio into 10-second segments for precise recognition
 - Uses 40-second timeout with 3 retries for robust API communication
 - **Clean formatted output** with numbered tracks in compact layout